webeweb/edm-bundle/README.md

 [![License](https://poser.pugx.org/webeweb/edm-bundle/license)](https://packagist.org/packages/webeweb/edm-bundle)
 [![composer.lock](https://poser.pugx.org/webeweb/edm-bundle/composerlock)](https://packagist.org/packages/webeweb/edm-bundle)

-An Electronic Document Management for Symfony 2.
+An Electronic Document Management for Symfony 2 and more.

 > IMPORTANT NOTICE: This package is still under development.
 Any changes will be
 > done without prior notice to consumers of this package.
 Of course this code